rachna23/Custome-Search/README.md

 3. Run: rake db:migrate
 4. Run: rake db:seed
 5. Start rails server
+6. For running test cases you can run bundle exec rspec

 * Click on the image once the server is running.
 You will get the category list, select category.
 You will get top 5 images related to that category and color.